The Australian Auto Glass Association

-Since the last assessment in 2015 the AGA Committee has reduced it’s size and now accommodates 15 members as opposed to 21, a reduction of 28.5%.
+Since the last assessment in 2015 the AGA Committee has reduced it’s size and now accommodates 15 committee members as opposed to 21, a reduction of 28.5%.
 Currently the committee consists of 8 members who represent industry related products (53%).
 4 representing national windscreen service providers (27%) and 3 that represent small local windscreen services providers (20%).
-Why the reduction in committee membership?
+It’s unclear why the committee has been reduced in numbers.
 Not enough interest?
 High committee fees?
 Easier to manipulate nominations?

 Interestingly one should note that some companies have two members on the executive committee, National Auto Glass Supplies & National Windscreen Group.
 The duplicate members carry the title of “Full Member Representative”.

-I’m not sure why a company would want two members on the same committee since both share the same ideology.
-Diversity would be a preferable option rather than organisations having multiple representatives simply because differences of opinion are more beneficial for the association.
+I’m unsure why a company would want two members on the same committee since both share the same ideology.
+Diversity would be a preferable option rather than organisations having multiple representatives simply because differences of opinion are more beneficial for an association.

-To be fair we could give the AGA the benefit of the doubt and say the duplicate members may be the result of them unable to find suitable candidates and had no other option.
-It’s likely there are plenty of wallflowers at the AGA that believe if they snuggle up to to larger businesses in the group they may get chucked a bone.
+To be fair we could give the AGA the benefit of the doubt and say the duplicate members may be the result of them unable to find suitable candidates.
+It’s likely there are plenty of wallflowers at the AGA that believe if they support the association they may get chucked a bone later.
 Alternatively it may be due to expensive executive membership fees.
 This is unclear since their membership page reveals only the fees required to become an “Associate Member”, which at the time of this writing is $295 AUD.

 Members Elected By Default?

-The AGA claims to have a membership of 122 companies (down from 155 /22%, claimed in 2015) according to its website as of 12/02/21.
+The AGA claims to have a membership of 122 companies (down from 155 /22%, claimed in 2015).
 However of the 122 there are a few individuals that appear on the Executive Committee year on year.

 As a foot note, it’s interesting that two of the largest corporations RACQ/Glass Assist and Sika have parted company from the association altogether.
 Perhaps they did not see any benefit, but this is unclear.